Slack pings at 9:14 AM: Conversion in Germany dropped 8% last week. What happened?

 Decomposition Design Rules

-Subagents must never share context windows during execution
+Subagents never share context windows during execution

-Timeouts must be per-task, not global
+Timeouts are per-task, not global

 My subagents keep producing overlapping findings.
 How do I fix this?

-How many subagents should I use?
-Is more always better?
+How many subagents?
+Is more better?

 - [1]Anthropic — Building a Multi-Agent Research System(anthropic.com)↩